International Drive (Bays & Bears)

 On June 25, 2015, DHEC issued a 401 Water Quality Certification and Coastal Zone Consistency Certification to Horry County for the construction of International Drive as a paved 4-lane road with 14-foot wide lanes impacting 24 acres of wetlands.

-On July 10, 2015, SCELP, on behalf of the League and SCWF, asked the DHEC Board to follow the recommendations from the federal resource agency and protect the LOBHP population of black bears, RCWs, and other special natural features and species that will be impacted by the project.
+On July 10, 2015, SCELP, on behalf of the League and SCWF, asked the DHEC Board to follow the recommendations from the federal resource agency and protect the LOBHP population of black bears, Red-cockaded woodpeckers, and other special natural features and species that will be impacted by the project.
 However, the DHEC Board declined to hold a final review conference.

-We worked diligently through last winter to prepare for trial, including reviewing hundreds of documents dating from the early 1990s to today and taking the depositions of witnesses for Horry County, current and former DNR employees, and others with knowledge of the project or expertise on the resources that will be impacted.
+We worked diligently through last winter to prepare for trial, including reviewing hundreds of documents dating from the early 1990s and taking the depositions of witnesses for Horry County, current and former DNR employees, and others with knowledge of the project or expertise on the resources that will be impacted.

 In February and March, 2016, we had a 5-day trial before Judge Anderson.
 A total of 13 witnesses testified, including: Steve Gilbert, a former biologist with the U.S. Fish & Wildlife Service with expertise in wetlands, wildlife ecology and environmental impact analysis; Dan Tufford, PhD, a Research Professor at the University of South Carolina with expertise in wetlands ecosystems, hydrology and water quality; Joe Hamilton, formerly with DNR with expertise in black bear behavior and habitats; Steve Bennett, formerly with DNR with expertise in wildlife ecology, Lewis Ocean Bay and the Heritage Trust Program; Paul League, formerly with DNR and primarily responsible for negotiations with Horry County over the road project; DHEC staff responsible for issuing the decision in dispute; current DNR Director Alvin Taylor; and staff, representatives and consultants from the County.